quan-to/chevron/README.md

 *   Add Public / Private Key API
 *   List Public / Private Key API
 *   Increment this document with models and enums
+*   Encrypt / Decrypt calls

 Usage
 =====

 This application opens up a WebServer listening on port *5100* and have a base URL defined as `/remoteSigner`.

+#### Setting up GPG Private Keys

+By default QRS searchs for encrypted private keys at `./keys`.
+Put all the private keys you want to use in Encrypted Ascii Armored Format inside it.
+It will iterate over all files and load them.
+If you don't have one, you can either create using the `gpg` toolkit or by calling the create api.
+Notice that calling the create API does not automatically store the key at the `keys` folder.

+The keys folder can be overrided by the `PRIVATE_KEY_FOLDER` environment variable.

 #### Creating a GPG Key